 If requirements change, make sure everyone is aware, and the changes are documented accordingly.
 This is most often covered by a change order.

 It’s best to collect requirements in a concentrated period and gather as much information as you can.
 This structured approach will keep project velocity moving and maximize stakeholders’ time.
-If you need help gathering requirements using Agile development methodology, .
+If you need help gathering requirements using Agile development methodology, or visit our to learn more.
 We’re happy to help!